circular-o/circular/docs/tutorials/integrating-with-laravel.md

 # Integrating with Laravel

-This page explains how to integrate Shoelace with a [Laravel 9](https://laravel.com) app using Vite.
+This page explains how to integrate %LIBRARY_NAME% with a [Laravel 9](https://laravel.com) app using Vite.
 For additional details refer to the [Bundling Assets (Vite)](https://laravel.com/docs/9.x/vite) section in the official Laravel docs.

 ?> This is a community-maintained document.
 Please [ask the community](/resources/community) if you have questions about this integration.
 You can also [suggest improvements](%REPO_URL%/blob/next/docs/tutorials/integrating-with-laravel.md) to make it better.